Quant-Insight/Qi_API/README.md

   * If you still don't have an API key, you can contact Quant-Insight.

-  * If you already have an API key, you just need to add this part of the code at the beginning with your API key instead of 'ADD-YOUR-       API-KEY-HERE':
+  * If you already have an API key, insert the following at the start of your script, with your API key instead of 'ADD-YOUR-API-KEY-HERE':

           import pandas
           import qi_client